SPH73/Santorini-nail-bar/README.md

 #### Features Left to Implement in the future.

 In stretch 2, I would like to improve the way the gallery is displayed.
 Possibly with the images fading in rather than sliding and with curved corners.
-I will review the CSS animations and transistion module to do this.
+I did make an attempt to round the corners of the imaages but at this stage I lack the knowledge necessary.

 I would also like to add a modal.
 After a period of inctivity the modal will appear prompting the user to book an appointment.
 I feel this is something that needs some research with regards to the delay time in order not to annoy the users.
 I will mostly likely use Bootstrap for this.

 FAQ's.
 A nice to have fetaure for future implementation.
 Once the owner has a collection of questions substantial enough to warrant the time, this feature can be added.

 ##### Future feature ideas will be added here as they come up.

-In the future, as the content and business grows, the site will be split into individual pages with additional pages added, such as a Products page, as the owner is planning her own line of products that she will advertise and sell from her site.
+In the future, as the content and business grows, the site should be split into individual pages so that additional pages can be added, such as a Products page, as the owner is planning her own line of products that she will advertise and sell from her site.
 Shopify and PayPal are the technologies that are currently drafted into the plans for this.

 #### Technologies used
 1. HTML5